-Multiple people should perform accounting duties, not just one person.
+Multiple people should perform accounting duties, not just one.

-Accounting employees should be required to take at least a one-week vacation, and while they are gone, someone else should perform their duties.
-The vacation itself is not the key.
+Moreover, accounting employees should annually take a one-week vacation (or longer).
+And while they are gone, someone else should perform the vacant person’s duties.
+The vacation itself is not the key to this control.
 The performance of the absent accountant’s duties is.
 Why?
 Doing so allows the replacement person to understand the work of the vacant employee.
-And, more importantly, as the substitute employee works, he or she sees any unusual or fraudulent activity.
+But, more importantly, the substitute can note any unusual or fraudulent activity.

-Here’s another action to take.
-Periodically contact your organization’s bank and ask for a list of all bank accounts.
-Then compare the list to the bank accounts set up on the general ledger.
+Here’s another action to take: Periodically contact your organization’s bank and ask for a list of all bank accounts.
+Then compare the list to the bank accounts in your general ledger.
 If a bank account is not on the general ledger, see why.
-Request a copy of the related signature card from the bank.
+And request a copy of the related signature card from the bank.

 In businesses, nonprofits, and governments, the theft of capital assets happens often.
 Today I explain how these thefts occur and how you can prevent them.

 A USA Today article began with, “Stolen and sensitive U.S. military equipment, including fighter jet parts wanted by Iran…have been available to the highest bidder on popular Internet sales sites.”
 The article went on to say that the equipment, “purchased with taxpayer money,” was available for purchase on eBay and Craigslist and included “components from F-14 fighter jets” and “used Nuclear Biological Chemical protective suit.”